 The First Parker Fellowship Recipient

 Andrew Donaldson entered the interview room as a young dreadlocked surfer with a carefree spirit, passionate to engage with the greatest buildings of our time across Europe.
-Andrew was selected in 2000 as the first recipient due to his tenacity, enthusiasm and motivation to be influenced and sculpted by the great works of architecture before him.
+Andrew was selected in 2000 as the recipient first of the Parker Fellowship due to his tenacity, enthusiasm and motivation to be influenced and sculpted by the great works of architecture before him.

 At a time when internet accessibility was not yet prevalent, Andrew was granted a licence to visit, touch, sketch and experience all the amazing buildings of his wildest dreams, all at the impressionable age of 21.
 Andrew’s journey began in Los Angeles to source the origins of architectural ‘deconstruction’.
 He then travelled to San Francisco and New York to soak up their urbanism and culture.
 The high-tech icons of Rogers and Foster then drew Andrew to London and he then continued on to Paris, Berlin, Vienna, Zurich, Barcelona and Bilbao.